ima-eky/100-days-of-code-course/day-3/README.md

 ##  Treasure Island
 Treasure Island is a beginner story-based project where the user tries to navigate to the island without getting hurt.

-Conditonal statements are very handy in this script.The lower() method returns a string where all characters are lower case,symbols and numbers are ignored.
+Conditonal statements are very handy in this script.The lower() method returns a string where all characters are lower case.Symbols and numbers are ignored.

 ## Recommended Resources